 - The name of the employee, their employment number, position, and other personal details.

 - The reason why the employee disciplinary action form is written and the date

-- A brief summary of the offense committed.
+- A summary of the offense committed.

 - A list of witnesses and location

-- A space for employee comments
+- A space for comments by the concerned employee

-- Corrective measures and date for improvement
+- Corrective measures and the deadline for improvement

 - Name of the immediate supervisor or manager

 - Signatures of both the employer and the employee